-What we do How does Renaissance protect my personal information?
+Who Who is providing this notice?
+Renaissance Investment Management What we do How does Renaissance protect my personal information?
 To protect your personal information from unauthorized access and use, we use security measures that comply with federal law.
 These measures include computer safeguards and secured files and buildings.
-How does Renaissance protect my personal information?
-To protect your personal information from unauthorized access an use, we use security measures that comply with federal law.
-Thes measures include computer safeguards and secured files an buildings. protect my personal information? use, we use security measures that comply with federal law.
-Thes measures include computer safeguards and secured files an buildings.
-Manufacture Provided to the control of the control How does Renaissance collect my personal information?
-Open an account or reconcile our records with your custodic account Close an account or trade securities in your account Make material changes to your account Why can't I limit all sharing?
+How does Renaissance We collect your personal information, for example, when you collect my personal information?
+Open an account or reconcile our records with your custodial account Close an account or trade securities in your account Make material changes to your account Why can't I limit all sharing?
 Federal law gives you the right to limit only Sharing for affiliates' everyday business purposes - information about your creditworthiness Affiliates from using your information to market to you Sharing for non-affiliates to market to you State laws and individual companies may give you additional rights to limit sharing.
 Definitions Affiliates Companies related by common ownership or control.
 They can be financial and nonfinancial companies.
 Affiliated Managers Group AMG Funds LLC Nonaffiliates Companies not related by common ownership or control.
 They can be financial and nonfinancial companies.
-Joint marketing A formal agreement between nonaffiliated financial companies the together market financial products or services to you.
+Joint marketing A formal agreement between nonaffiliated financial companies that together market financial products or services to you.
 Other important information